Do you even need a list alternative browsers when you have one or two dominating the market?

 When you think “web browser”, the chances are that Firefox, Chrome, Safari, and Internet Explorer come to mind.

-We’ve created an extensive list of 22 web browsers having various features that make them stand out from the crowd.
+We’ve created an extensive list of 22 alternative browsers having various features that make them stand out from the crowd.

-Alternative Web Browsers
+Alternative Browsers List

 - Avant Browser